 The elegant French-Vietnamese spot has been doing their thing since 1996 - a long time considering the way restaurants come and go.
 Oddly enough, its longevity is partially to blame for seeming out of the loop.
 Combine that with the fact Le Colonial is a fancy and quiet restaurant, and overall it’s not the type of blueprint you’d draw up to attract today’s hip-going restaurant crowd.
 But sometimes you need a quiet, formal place, whether that’s because dinner is with mom and grandma or you want a nice meal outside of the scene.

-We never made it to Saigon in the early 1900's, but we imagine all the fancy French joints looked exactly like this.
+We never made it to Saigon in the early 1900′s, but we imagine all the fancy French joints looked exactly like this.
 Candlelit tables with white tablecloths and wood shutters are met with palm trees and woven chairs.
-And while it's formal like a French restaurant, the food is distinctly Vietnamese.
-Odds are you can't pronounce anything on the menu, but eat things like pho and barbecued pork, and expect cellophane noodles, ginger, garlic, and chili to be recurring ingredients on the menu.
+And while it’s formal like a French restaurant, the food is distinctly Vietnamese.
+You’re here for pho and barbecued pork, and expect cellophane noodles, ginger, garlic, and chili to be recurring ingredients on the menu.

-Le colonial might not be for you if you can't deal with the fact it's more expensive than your hole-in-the-wall Vietnamese spot.
-But know that you're paying for the great service and a nice space, which includes a small patio in front and second-floor balcony overlooking Rush St. It makes for a pleasant afternoon or evening, just know the people inside are more familiar with the Macarena than Hotline Bling.
+A meal at Le Colonial won’t be inexpensive.
+But know that you’re paying for the great service and a nice space, which includes a small patio in front and second-floor balcony overlooking Rush St. It makes for a pleasant afternoon or evening - just know the people inside are more familiar with the Macarena than Hotline Bling.

 Never a bad idea to start with fried spring rolls.
 Your choice of shrimp, pork, or mushroom that all come with a chili lime sauce.